wazuh/wazuh-documentation/source/cloud-security/amazon/services/supported-services/amazon-security-lake/security-lake-source.rst

 Validation
 ^^^^^^^^^^^

-To validate that the Lambda function is properly configured and works as expected, create a test file containing the sample events below and upload it to the S3 bucket.
-Create the file with the following command:
+To validate that the Lambda function is properly configured and works as expected, create a test file with the following command.

 .. code-block:: console

    $ touch "$(date +'%Y%m%d')_ls.s3.wazuh-test-events.$(date +'%Y-%m-%dT%H.%M').part00.txt"

+Add the sample events below to the file and upload it to the S3 bucket.

 .. code-block:: JSON